Nithira17/098_LLMinators/README.md

 # Right Vote

-# Manifesto Comparator with RAG Chatbot and Vector Store
+# Manifesto Comparator with RAG Chatbot and Win Predictor for the 2024 Presidential Election in Sri Lanka

-This project aims to create a manifesto comparator with a chatbot using a Retrieval-Augmented Generation (RAG) model and a vector store.
-The system allows users to query political manifestos and retrieve relevant information.
-The backend is built using Flask and FAISS, and the frontend is built using Flutter.
+This project aims to create a manifesto comparator for each leading candidates in presidential election with a chatbot using a Retrieval-Augmented Generation (RAG) model and Win Predictor model using Official Poll data and social media sentiments.
+The system allows users to query political manifestos and retrieve relevant information of each candidate and ask the general information on the election as well.
+The backend is built using Flask, Firebase and the frontend is built using Flutter.

 ## Features